sgerogia/anagrams/README.md

 In other words this approach could lead to hash clashes for dictionaries with long words.

+Collecting the groups of anagrams is a matter of iterating the hashtable (O(n))

 ### Trie-based

 A [trie](https://en.wikipedia.org/wiki/Trie) does not have the length restrictions described above and is well-suited